Rapid-Application-Development-JS/gulp-incremental/README.md

 Compiler from [ejs](http://www.embeddedjs.com/)/[underscore templates](http://underscorejs.org/#template) or simply HTML to [incremental-DOM by Google](http://google.github.io/incremental-dom/) JavaScript function; implemented as a plugin to **gulp**.

-> If you are looking to browser side convert library of templates into incremental-dom: [itemplate](https://github.com/Rapid-Application-Development-JS/itemplate)
+> If you are looking for a library to convert your templates on the browser side, you may look here: [itemplate](https://github.com/Rapid-Application-Development-JS/itemplate)

 Now you can speed up and optimize your application, which once used standard templates, with incremental DOM.
 You may read more about it [here](https://medium.com/google-developers/introducing-incremental-dom-e98f79ce2c5f).